validatedpatterns/rag-llm-gitops/README.md

 In Figure 5, we can see RAG augmented query.
-Llama 2 model is used for for language processing, LangChain to integrate different tools of the LLM-based application together and to process the PDF files and web pages, vector database provider such as EDB Postgres for Kubernetes or REDIS, is used to store vectors, HuggingFace TGI is used to serve the Llama 2 model, Gradio is used for user interface and object storage to store language model and other datasets.
+Llama 2 model is used for for language processing, LangChain to integrate different tools of the LLM-based application together and to process the PDF files and web pages, vector database provider such as EDB Postgres for Kubernetes or Redis, is used to store vectors, HuggingFace TGI is used to serve the Llama 2 model, Gradio is used for user interface and object storage to store language model and other datasets.
 Solution components are deployed as microservices in the Red Hat OpenShift cluster.